Islanders down Ducks 3-0 for 5th straight win

 The Islanders are 12-2-0 since rookie defenseman Devon Toews, who assisted on Komarov’s goal, joined the lineup for the first time on Dec 23.

 Lehner, who leads the league in goals-against average, won for the 11th time his last 12 games.
-The 27-year-old Swedish goalie has been a revelation since he signed a one-year free-agent contract with the Islanders last summer after he was let go by the Buffalo Sabres.
+The 27-year-old Swede has been a revelation since he signed a one-year free-agent contract with the Islanders last summer after he was let go by the Buffalo Sabres.

-Lehner improved to 15-7-3 on the season and registered his third shutout.
+“The defense is just helping me out and working hard,” he said.

 The Islanders have allowed one goal or less 16 times this season, including each of their last four games.
 They have surrendered two goals or fewer in nine of their last 12.